Lectures and Details (Winter 2026)

 A critical part of software engineering is reading — both code and prose.
 To encourage you to keep pace with the material, we will assign reading comprehension quizzes.
 These quizzes may consist of elements such as (1) comprehension questions about any readings, especially those new since the last quiz; (2) questions about the lecture materials; (3) a 4-sentence summary of lecture material; or (4) a random code word shared during a lecture.
 The goal is to encourage engagement and retention.

-For on-line reading comprehension quizzes, you will have a 72 hour span near the associated lecture to begin your reading quiz.
-Quizzes are announced on Gradescope.
-Once you begin the quiz, you will typically have 10 minutes to complete it.
-The quizzes are designed to be completable in 5 minutes, but additional time is given as a blanket accommodation.
+For on-line reading comprehension quizzes, you will have a 48 hour span near the associated lecture to begin your reading quiz.
+Quizzes are announced on Gradescope, typically on Wednesday.
+The quizzes are designed to be completable in 5 minutes.
+(At the start of the semester, additional time may be given to some students as a blanket accommodation.)
 The quizzes are "open notes" (but are typically constructed to favor completing the reading before starting the quiz).

 Software engineering is often more engineering than science: the basic concepts may be easy to grasp, but the trouble is found in the details.
 Questions such as "which of these methods works best in the real world?" and "what are successful companies actually doing?" are paramount.
 As a result, many of the readings are experience reports from companies (e.g., Microsoft, Google, etc.) or academic papers (e.g., with human studies).
 We have structured this course so that there is no expensive textbook and all of the readings are available on-line for free.